 The new Web video, "Everyone into the Pool," helps explain the concept of risk-pooling--spreading the risk among a group of people--by using familiar elements of its traditional advertising campaign--such as Snoopy and animated drawings of the word "if" (taken from the company's "Ifs in Life" tagline).
 Those images are paired with a song that includes lyrics like "Down the road of life, ifs are everywhere.
 If the kids, if the house, if your back needs repair.
 From past experience we can say: 'One of those Ifs will happen to someone today."
 A spoken part explains how "insurance can provide financial security in an uncertain world."

-The tactic came about when the company was looking for a way to explain the often complex industry to general consumers without getting bogged down in jargon and actuarial, Hirschhorn said.
+The tactic came about when the company was looking for a way to explain the often complex industry to general consumers without getting bogged down in jargon and actuarial, Hirschhorn says.
 "The idea started out as: 'How can we educate people to make this less complicated.
-And can we make it entertaining?'" she said.
+And can we make it entertaining?'" she says.
 "It was a lot more challenging than we thought when we first started getting into it."

 The video is already available on YouTube, and it leads consumers to a new MetLife microsite, "Simplified by MetLife," which helps explain how insurance works and includes an Insurance Selector Tool to help people determine how much and what kind of life insurance they might need.